staff bios

 Bethel Eshetu

-Bethel Eshetu (she/her) is excited to start her new position as an Arts Administrator for Green Light Arts.
+Bethel Eshetu (she/her) is excited to return to Green Light Arts as a Fundraising Coordinator.
 A current Fine Arts and Theatre student at the University of Waterloo, she is passionate about all things theatre and working in the arts.
-She began working with GLA as volunteer, then as an intern as part of a course during Fall 2025, and is joining GLA this winter as a co-op student!
+She began working with GLA as volunteer in 2022, then joined the company as an Arts Administrator in the Fall of 2025!
 Bethel has had previous experience working in theatre, fashion, and film which you can check out more on her website: betheleshetu.com.